 Dance Department Chair Nailah Randall-Bellinger Visits Toni Morrison English Class

-This week, Dance Department Chair Nailah Randall-Bellinger was a guest speaker in Jane Reynolds’s class, "Major Author: Toni Morrison."
+In mod 2, Dance Department Chair Nailah Randall-Bellinger was a guest speaker in Jane Reynolds’s class, "Major Author: Toni Morrison."
 Nailah spoke to students about movement and dance in the novel Beloved and showed a snippet of her film Initiation - In Love Solidarity, a piece Nailah choreographed for Harvard University that explores the Middle Passage, a topic students discussed in class.